 David M. Zalk, PhD, CIH is a past president of the International Occupational Hygiene Association and currently serves as their envoy.
-Leading numerous national and international committees over the last two decades, he is currently the Vice President of the Foundation for Occupational Health and Safety.
-David is recognized worldwide as an expert on Control Banding and qualitative risk assessment strategies and received his PhD at the Delft University of Technology in the Netherlands.
-David is a Deputy Team Leader at the Lawrence Livermore National Laboratory (LLNL), an award-winning industrial hygienist, and remains actively involved in research and development within the greater occupational health and safety sciences.
-Authoring numerous journal articles and book chapters, his research includes: nanomaterial sciences, metals capture and analysis, biological and toxicological decontamination agents, occupational biomechanics, and the development of occupational risk management and health and safety management systems.
+Leading numerous national and international committees over the last three decades, he remains an active leader on multiple philanthropical boards of directors.
+David is recognized worldwide as an expert on Control Banding and qualitative risk assessment strategies, receiving his PhD at the Delft University of Technology in the Netherlands.
+David is a Team Leader at the Lawrence Livermore National Laboratory (LLNL), an award-winning industrial hygienist, and remains actively involved in research and development within the greater occupational health and safety sciences.
+Authoring over 50 journal articles and book chapters, his research includes: nanomaterial sciences, metals capture and analysis, biological and toxicological decontamination agents, occupational biomechanics, risk communications, qualitative risk management, and developing occupational health and safety management systems.